About the Math Diagnostic Test (ALEKS PPL)

 • Students who do not have AP credit or other course credit for Math 1, Math 3A, Math 31A, or Math 31AL

-Each student who takes the diagnostic test through ALEKS PPL will be charged a $20 fee (non-refundable) upon logging in, which covers 12 months of access to the Prep and Learning Module.
+Each student who takes the MDT through ALEKS PPL will be charged a non-refundable $20 fee upon logging in, which covers 12 months of access to the Prep and Learning Module.

 UCLA requires students to take a math diagnostic test (MDT) called ALEKS Placement, Preparation and Learning (ALEKS PPL) Assessment.
 The MDT determines the mathematics course in which you will have the greatest success.
 ALEKS PPL is a web-based program that uses artificial intelligence to map a student’s strengths and weaknesses.
 The assessment is up to 30 questions and generally takes 60-90 minutes to complete.
 After the assessment, an individualized Prep and Learning Module is available for students to refresh their knowledge on forgotten topics.
 Students then have the opportunity to reassess and improve their placement.